Skip to content

 }()

-Module reference
+Module Reference

-func RunContainer(ctx context.Context, opts ...testcontainers.ContainerCustomizer) (*MongoDBContainer, error)
+func Run(ctx context.Context, img string, opts ...testcontainers.ContainerCustomizer) (*MongoDBContainer, error)

 • context.Context, the Go context.